 Raptors win nail-biter on road over Bulls

 Zach Lavine scored 20 points -- all in the first half -- and grabbed 11 rebounds for the Bulls, who have lost three straight.
-Wendell Carter Jr. and Daniel Gafford added 14 points each, Denzel Valentine and Lauri Markkanen had 13 each while Tomas Satoransky had 10 points and 11 assists.
-The game was tied after three quarters, and the Bulls opened an eight-point lead in the fourth.
+Wendell Carter Jr. and Daniel Gafford added 14 points each, Denzel Valentine and Lauri Markkanen had 13 each, and Tomas Satoransky contributed 10 points and 11 assists.
+The game was tied after three quarters, and the Bulls opened an 85-77 lead in the fourth.
 The Raptors went on a 9-0 run to take a one-point lead on Lowry's two free throws with 3:52 to play.

-Siakam made one of two free throws with 1:59 to play to give Toronto a two-point lead, but Markkanen's 3-pointer gave the Bulls a 90-89 lead.
+Siakam made one of two free throws with 1:59 to play to give Toronto a two-point lead, but Markkanen's 3-pointer gave the Bulls a 90-89 edge.
 Toronto took the lead for good on Lowry's layup.
-The Bulls had possession with 8.1 seconds remaining but the Raptors defense held off LaVine's attempt.
+The Bulls had possession with 8.1 seconds remaining, but the Raptors' defense held off LaVine's attempt.

 The Bulls led by six points early in the third quarter when Carter made two free throws.
 The Raptors used a 6-0 run capped by Anunoby's put-back dunk to lead by three points with 4:45 left in the third quarter.
 Toronto's lead reached six on Anunoby's layup after a steal, but Chicago came back with an 11-1 run to regain the lead.
 The Raptors scored the final four points of the third quarter, which ended tied at 71.